james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 So, if you're still reading this, thank you!
 I'm just over a year into this, so take all of this with a big pinch of salt.
 But here's what I'd want to hear if I were back in that Senior role:

 - **It's not a promotion.
 It's a career change.** The skills overlap, but the job is fundamentally different.
-Learn to treat it that way.
 - **You'll miss coding some days.** And that's fine.
 It doesn't mean you made the wrong choice.
 - **The ambiguity doesn't go away.** You just get more comfortable with it.
 If you need clear right answers to feel productive, this role will challenge you.
 - **Your relationships are your superpower.** Everything I've achieved in this role traces back to the relationships I built early on.
 My advice is to invest there, because people matter.